Be a responsible pet owner

 Where can dogs be off-leash?

-Certain parks in the city are designated off-leash areas1.
+Certain parks in the city are designated off-leash areas.
 Dogs must remain under control, even when in designated off-leash areas.
 When off-leash, “under control” means the dog remains close to its handler (within sight and earshot), responds to voice commands, and is prevented from approaching within one metre of other animals and people.

 Pit bulls are not exempt from the provisions of the Dog Owner’s Liability Act (DOLA) or Bill 132 in leash-free parks.
 Pit bulls must be leashed, muzzled and under the control of their guardians in leash-free parks.